mickelson/attract/Layouts.md

      the layout font name.
    * `shader` - Get/set the GLSL shader for this text.
 This can only be set to an instance of the class `fe.Shader` (see: `fe.add_shader()`).
+   * `zorder` - Get/set the Text's order in the applicable draw list.
+When objects overlap, the one with the higher zorder will be drawn on top.

 Member Functions: